recanavar/java-react-camp/README.md

 # java-react-camp

-This repo contains some homeworks and notes about the Java&React course from kodlama.io.
+This repo contains some homeworks, projects and notes about the Java&React course from kodlama.io.